 When you create the new administrator accounts, you must assign a password policy to the new user accounts.
 Optionally, you can use the default Sample Password Policy and assign the policy to them.
-For more information, see "Password Management Configuration" in the NetlQ Identity Manager - Administrator's Guide to the Identity Applications.
+For more information, see the NetlQ Identity Manager - Administrator's Guide to the Identity Applications.